jvillcavillegas/Community-Editor-Open-Science-Lab/CODE_OF_CONDUCT.md

   professional setting
 * Demonstrate reactive behavior to feedback
 * Impair the growth or professional development of any member in the field editorial or research
+* Failure to comply with editorial and research ethical standards

 ## Enforcement Responsibilities